Cutting The Cord: 3 Ways To Play Violin Wirelessly

 We just love the G10 wireless by Line 6!
 The incredibly small bug-style transmitter plugs into the output jack of your electric, acoustic-electric, or acoustic with a mounted pickup.
 The 24-bit digital wireless solution features a built-in rechargeable battery for up to 8 hours of use.
 With 50 feet (15m) of range it covers enough ground for almost any stage you'll find yourself on.
 Best of all, the transmitter automatically pairs with the included receiver to find the cleanest available channel.

-The only caveat with the G10 (there's always a catch!) is that it experiences interference when used with some active instruments (instruments with onboard, battery-powered preamps).
-Specifically, we've found that it doesn't play well with the Yamaha SV-200 violin or the Glasser Carbon Composite Acoustic Electric violins.
+The only caveat with the G10 (there's always a catch!) is that you may experience some degree of interference when you use it with active instruments (instruments with onboard, battery-powered preamps).
+Specifically, we've found that it doesn't play well with the Yamaha SV-200 violin, the Cantini Sonplus violins, or the Glasser Carbon Composite Acoustic Electric violins.
 We've tested it with other active models and find it to work okay, but if you play an active instrument and are keenly attuned to signal perfection, then you may want to opt for the next wireless system on our list...

 Summary: This is the most convenient, easy to use, affordable wireless, which we recommend for passive electric and acoustic-electric instruments.
-Not compatible with Yamaha SV-200 violin or Glasser Acoustic-Electric violin.
+Not compatible with Yamaha SV-200, Cantini or Glasser Acoustic-Electric violin.

 The Line 6 Relay G30 Wireless System -- pure tone wirelessly with any instrument